Dorset has it all, from deeply rooted history and incredible architecture to miles of sandy beaches and countless nature reserves.

 Moving to Dorset could be the best leap you’ve ever made.
 This being said, with so many bustling market towns and fresh coastal resorts to choose from, it can be difficult finding out where the best places to live in Dorset actually are.

-For this reason, this article has been put together to help you decide where you will set down your roots for generations to come; as once you move here, you’ll never look back.
-Here are the 15 best places to live in Dorset:
+For this reason, this article has been put together to help you decide where you will put down your roots for generations to come; as once you move here, you’ll never look back.
+Here are, in our view, the 15 best places to live in Dorset:

 Many who find themselves entering retirement decide they wish to live closer to the glimmering ocean, or maybe to be surrounded by rolling hills in Hardy Country.